NVIDIA/TensorRT-Model-Optimizer/examples/pruning/README.md

 The Model Optimizer's `modelopt.torch.prune` module provides advanced state-of-the-art pruning algorithms that enable you to search for the best subnet architecture from your provided base model.

+To learn more about the pruning feature, please refer to the [documentation](https://nvidia.github.io/TensorRT-Model-Optimizer/guides/2_pruning.html).

 Model Optimizer can be used in one of the following complementary pruning modes to create a search space for optimizing the model:

 1. [Minitron](https://arxiv.org/pdf/2408.11796): A pruning method developed by NVIDIA Research for pruning GPT-style models in NVIDIA NeMo or Megatron-LM framework that are using Pipeline or Tensor Parallelisms.
 It uses the activation magnitudes to prune the mlp, attention heads, GQA query groups, embedding hidden size and number of layers of the model.